uldtot/wcioShop/README.md

 If you want to help, I would like any help I can get.

 * Coding help:
 Help in making custom apps like payment gateways, shipping stuff, and accounting sync would be useful.
-Currently, there is no need for more people to work on the core itself because it's not ready to be used, but any help will be most welcome :)
+Currently, there is no need for more people to work on the core itself, but any help will be most welcome :)

 * Design:
 If you want to, it could use a pretty store theme that can be downloaded.
 Must be your own design and code.